 - Any removable or external disk drive

 To manually update a driver, follow these steps: click on the search box in the start menu.
 Type in the search box “Device Manager” and press enter key. when “Device Manager” is opened here you will find all active devices.
 You just have to find the device which is yellow marked.

-Right click on the device and select update driver software and follow the instruction to get driver updates. if you didn’t find any update for the driver you can uninstall it from here.
-Download the best driver for the specific device from the manufacture’s website and install it.
+Right-click on the device and select update driver software and follow the instruction to get driver updates. if you didn’t find any update for the driver you can uninstall it from here.
+Download the best driver for the specific device from the manufacturer’s website and install it.
 Repeat these steps for all drivers that you want to update.